HomeEmerging technologiesTransparent solar panels will allow windows to generate electricity

 When incoming photons are absorbed by the WS2 layer, the electrons jump between the semiconductor’s two energy bands, converting the material from an insulator to a conductor.

-Efficiency and transparency
+Efficiency and Transparency

-Researchers in Japan have developed a manufacturing approach for transparent solar panels that are significantly more efficient at converting incoming light into electricity than existing designs.
+Researchers in Japan have developed a breakthrough manufacturing approach for transparent solar panels that are significantly more efficient at converting incoming light into electricity than existing designs.

 The team, led by Toshiaki Kato at Tohoku University, used a conductive material called indium tin oxide (ITO) as the base for their solar cell and coated it with a thin layer of tungsten disulphide (WS2).